omar7l/DorY/README.md

 The codespace URL of this Repo is subject to change.
 Therefore, the Budibase PizzaRP webapp is not going to show any data in the view, when the URL is not updated or the codespace is offline.
 Follow these steps to start the webservice and reconnect the webapp to the new webservice url.

-1. Clone PizzaRP in a new repository.
+1. Clone this repository.
 2. Start your codespace (see video guide at: [link](https://www.youtube.com/watch?v=_W9B7qc9lVc&ab_channel=GitHub))
-3. Run the PizzaRP main available at PizzaApplication.java on your own codespace.
+3. Run the DemoApplication main available at PizzaApplication.java on your own codespace.
 4. Set your app with a public port, see the guide at [link](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace).
 5. Create an own Budibase app, you can export/import the existing Pizzeria app.
 Guide available at [link](https://docs.budibase.com/docs/export-and-import-apps).
 6. Update the pizzeria URL in the datasource and publish your app.